 - Preheat oven to 350°.
 Mix seasonings.
-Place roast on a rack in a shallow roasting pan, fat side up.
+Place roast on a rack in a roasting pan, fat side up; rub with seasonings.

-- Roast until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°), 1-1/2 to 2 hours.
+- Roast, uncovered, until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°), 1-1/2 to 2 hours.
 Remove from oven; tent with foil.
 Let stand 10 minutes before slicing.
 Yield: 8 servings.